denisgreendev/homepage-landing-page/README.md

 - **Vanilla JavaScript**
 - **Google Fonts**
 - **SVG and raster images**
+- The use of the **Swiper library** for the sliders was specified in the technical brief.
-- No frameworks, libraries, or bundlers used
+- No frameworks, libraries, or bundlers used, with the exception of the Swiper library for implementing the slider

 > This is a fully front-end project.
 No backend, APIs, or databases are involved — all content and images are stored locally.